Ouranosinc/xscen/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 #.
-The pull request should include tests and should aim to provide `code coverage <https://en.wikipedia.org/wiki/Code_coverage>`_ all new lines of code.
+The pull request should include tests and should aim to provide `code coverage <https://en.wikipedia.org/wiki/Code_coverage>`_ for all new lines of code.
 You can use the ``--cov-report html --cov xscen`` flags during the call to ``pytest`` to generate an HTML report and analyse the current test coverage.

 #.
 If the pull request adds functionality, the docs should also be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in ``README.rst``.